SafeCOP/UC5/README.md

 You are now ready to run the simulations.

 In order to do that, you have to do the following:

-1. Install SUMO system-wide:
+1.Install SUMO system-wide:

 ```shell
 cd sumo/sumo
 sudo make install
 ```

-2. Start SUMO from Veins, so that it listens for requests from OMNeT++ in the backround.
+2.Start SUMO from Veins, so that it listens for requests from OMNeT++ in the backround.
 To do that run the following commands:

 ```shell
 cd veins
 ./sumo-launchd.py -vv -c sumo-gui
 ```

-3. In another terminal open the OMNeT++ IDE:
+3.In another terminal open the OMNeT++ IDE:

 ```shell
 cd omnetpp-5.0
 source setenv
 omnetpp
 ```

 The last command will open Eclipse with the OMNeT++ plugin.

-4. From the OMNeT++ IDE import the veins directory
+4.From the OMNeT++ IDE import the veins directory

-5. Run the simulation.
+5.Run the simulation.
 This will open two windows: the first for the OMNeT++ network simulation, the second for the SUMO vehicle simulation.
 The second will not show until you hit 'Play' in the OMNeT++ simulation window.